 In secret, he began organizing the principles of his new religion.
-No, more than a religion: the ultimate fusions of religion and science.
-Like eclectic medicine, Teed’s religio-science was a strange hodgepodge of primitive Christianity, Swedenborgian mysticism, Spiritualism, and alchemy, with a healthy dose of millenialist paranoia thrown in for good measure.
+No, more than a religion: the ultimate fusion of religion and science.
+Like eclectic medicine, Teed’s religio-science was a strange hodgepodge of primitive Christianity, Swedenborgian mysticism, Spiritualism, and alchemy, with a healthy dose of millennialist paranoia thrown in for good measure.
 Teed rechristened himself “Koresh” (the Hebrew version of Cyrus) and called his new creed “Koreshanity.”

 Here’s what he believed.